dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 - Provision the Infrastructure for ECR and Jenkins server using Terraform.
 The Jenkins server will be provisioned using the AMI created.
 - Configure Jenkins to build and push docker image to ECR.

-Creating Docker images prior to setting up the deployment pipeline for Amazon Elastic Container Registry (ECR) is considered a commendable approach from a technical standpoint.
+Building Docker images prior to setting up the deployment pipeline for Amazon Elastic Container Registry (ECR) is considered a commendable approach from a technical standpoint.
 This practice ensures that the containerized applications or services are encapsulated within Docker images before they are transmitted to ECR for storage and distribution.
 By generating Docker images upfront, the pipeline can efficiently and reliably handle the deployment process, enabling seamless integration and automation of the containerization and delivery workflow to ECR.

 __Tooling Application__